Coder-RD/SQL-Challenge/README.md

 - 🏢 Analyzing organizational structures
 - 👥 Working with employee and manager hierarchies
 - 🔢 Handling duplicate records and distinct values
+- 📊 Performing statistical calculations such as median

 ---